rikulo/rikulo-docs/docs/UXL/Fundamentals/UXL_Overview.md

     <Template name="Foo1">...</Template>
     <Template name="Foo2">...</Template>

+It will generate two global functions, `Foo1` and `Foo2`.

+> UXL is basically a XML document, but multiple root elements are allowed.
+Thus, you can declare multiple templates as shown above.

-Or, put one inside another:
+Alternatively, you can put one template inside another:

     <Template name="Foo1">
       <Template name="Foo2">...</Template>
       ...
     </Template>

-They are equivalent.

-> UXL is basically a XML document, but multiple root elements are allowed.
-Thus, you can declare multiple templates as shown above.
+It will generate one global function, `Foo1` and `Foo2` is a local function of `Foo1`.
+For more information, please refer to [the Template element](../Standard_Elements/Template.md).

 ###Use templates in templates